Kishanganga Hydroelectric Project: Construction

 The survey work for the Kishanganga project was undertaken prior to 1988.
 In that year, the Pakistan's Indus Commissioner became aware of the survey and asked India to pause work.
 In 1994, India informed Pakistan its plans for a project with a storage capacity of 0.14 MAF.
 After receiving Pakistan's objections, it revised the project from a storage project to a run-of-the-river project.

 During the period 2004–2006, the project moved forward, having been taken up by National Hydroelectric Power Corporation (NHPC Limited).
 The construction of the tunnels was carried out by Hindustan Construction Company jointly with UK-based Halcrow Group.
-The first 14.75 km of the tunnel was constructed using a tunnel boring machine operated by SELI, and the remaining 8.9 km by the contentional drill and blast method.
+The first 14.75 km of the tunnel was constructed using a tunnel boring machine operated by SELI, and the remaining 8.9 km by the conventional drill and blast method.
 It is one of the longest headrace tunnels in India with overburden (height of the mountain above the tunnel) of 1470 metres.
 Using tunnel boring in the young Himalayan mountains and the adverse climate in winters posed considerable challenges to the construction team.